tahoe-lafs/magic-folder/docs/invites.rst

 Since the pieces of information that we exchange are small, we do not need a "bulk transfer" connection and can send the data via the Magic Wormhole "mailbox" server .. so both deviecs don't strictly need to be online at the same time.
 Note that mailbox allocations "time out" so at least one side has to contact the mailbox server within this timeout window.

-The piece of information we need to send to Bob is the read-capablity for the "Collective DMD".
+The piece of information we need to send to Bob is the read-capablity for the "Collective".
-The piece of information we need to get from Bob is the read-capability for his "Personal DMD".
+The piece of information we need to get from Bob is the read-capability for his "Personal".

-Note that Alice never shares her write-capability to the Collective DMD (nor to her own Personal DMD) and Bob never shares his write-capability for his Personal DMD.
+Note that Alice never shares her write-capability to the Collective (nor to her own Personal) and Bob never shares his write-capability for his Personal.

 .. note::